 In sum, we should assess our moral arguments about machines in light of a tendency for self-serving bias.
 People will conjure reasons for dividing humans and machines into moral distinct groups.
 We are prone to accept those arguments uncritically because they align with a prejudicial impulse.
-For now, machines, like non-human animals, are not here to stand up for themselves.
+For now, machines, like non-human animals, are not here to stand up for themselves (at least in ways we are primed to accept).
 Yet individuals in the future, made from carbon or silicon, might look back and wonder why we had such an obvious moral blindspot.

 So far I have been relying on racism, sexism, and speciesism to explain substratism.
 Although they share the same general form, substratism is disanalogous in notable ways.